COVID-19 has affected certain material acceptances. READ MORE on what is currently ACCEPTED and what procedures are in

 The Transfer Station / Recycling Center is available for use by Gray residents only.

 A valid Transfer Station permit is required for use of the facility and may be obtained at either the Town Offices or the transfer station with proof of residency and $5.
 The permit is valid for the current calendar year, expiring on December 31.

 Besides typical household waste, large items such as construction/demolition materials, furniture, yard waste appliances, and the like are accepted daily during regular operating hours.
 Disposal fees may apply.

 Private contractors also provide limited curbside waste pick-up in Gray--a full listing of licensed refuse haulers can be found here.
-General information and recycling tips can be found at the ecomaine web site.
+General information and recycling tips can be found at the Gray Recyclopedia website or the ecomaine web site.

 The Town of Gray is a member/owner of ecomaine which is located in Portland where the general household trash is sent for incineration and electricity generation.
 At this time there is no fee for residents disposing of household waste at the transfer station, nor are there special bags required.
 Recycling is however, mandatory.